cmdviegas/hadoop-spark/README.md

 ## Hadoop and Spark Cluster Deployment

-This script deploys a cluster with `Apache Hadoop 3.4.x` and `Apache Spark 3.5.x` in fully distributed mode using `Docker` containers as the underlying infrastructure.
+This script deploys a cluster with `Apache Hadoop 3.4.1` and `Apache Spark 3.5.6` in fully distributed mode using `Docker` containers as the underlying infrastructure.
 This setup is primarily intended for teaching and experimentation, but it may also be suitable for scalable data processing workloads in controlled environments.

-JupyterLab is now integrated, allowing users to interact with the Spark cluster through notebooks, making development, testing, and data exploration more convenient and user-friendly.
+In addition, `JupyterLab` is integrated into the cluster, allowing users to interact with the Spark through notebooks, making development, testing, and data exploration more convenient and user-friendly.

 ### 🗂️ Architecture

 The cluster consists of **one master node** and a configurable number of **worker nodes**, deployed over a custom `Docker` network.

 - **Master Node**: `spark-master` — responsible for coordinating the cluster, managing resources (via YARN), and serving as the Spark Master and HDFS NameNode.
-- **Worker Nodes**: `spark-worker-<id>` — replicated containers acting as Spark Workers, HDFS DataNodes, and YARN NodeManagers, where `<id>` denotes the worker instance ID.
+- **Worker Nodes**: `spark-worker-<id>` — multiple containers acting as Spark Workers, HDFS DataNodes, and YARN NodeManagers, where `<id>` denotes the worker instance ID.

 ### ⚙️ Resource Management and Services

 The cluster uses **YARN** for resource scheduling and **HDFS** for distributed file storage.
-Here are the key services on each node:
+All Spark applications use YARN as the underlying resource manager.
+Below are the key services on each node:

 #### Master Node (`spark-master`)